HelloChatterbox/dev_documentation/docs/skill-development/introduction/README.md

 If you haven't already, be sure to read our Voice User Interface Design Guidelines:

 {% page-ref page="../voice-user-interface-design-guidelines/" %}

-If you have an idea for a Skill, it's a great idea to join [Chatterbox Chat](https://chat.chatterbox.ai), specifically the [~skills](https://chat.chatterbox.ai/community/channels/skills) channel, and share what your plans are.
-You'll be able to get constructive and helpful feedback on your Skill from an experienced community.

 ## Skill terminology